 Ze arrived with the roladores.
 He greeted me with a shy smile and a dip of his head.
 (Jangadeiros don’t have the custom of shaking hands.)
 Tall, quiet, and friendly, he was everything João wasn’t.
-I immediately felt his positive energy and it helped ease my growing tension.
+I immediately felt his positive energy and it helped to ease my growing tension.

 A jangada is moved on land with a pair of rolos cut from the trunk of a coconut palm.
 The boats sit on these rolos when parked on the sand.
 Two long branches act as tracks, placed on the sand in the direction of travel.
 The operation could not be more archaic nor labor intensive.

-“VAI!
-VAI!
-VAI!”
-Mamede barked out, and together we lifted, straining to raise the jangada’s stern off the back rolo and push the hull forward.
+GO, GO, GO! and together we lifted, straining to raise the jangada’s stern off the back rolo and push the hull forward.

-“VAI!
-VAI!
-VAI!”
+“VAI, VAI, VAI!”
 The rolo mounted the tracks and we picked up speed.

-Most of the jangadas in a village are typically owned by a man, or a family, with access to capital — dinheiro.
+Most of the jangadas in a fishing village are typically owned by a man, or a family, with access to capital — dinheiro.
 In Prainha that man was called O Capitão — the Captain.
 It was a fitting name for a beach boss, though he wasn’t really a captain and he didn’t even fish.
 But he lived off others who did.

 As an owner who didn’t fish, the Captain was entitled to half of everything caught from his jangadas.
 This half-share system (called meiação) has been in place for generations, and it makes it almost impossible for a jangadeiro to improve his condition: How can I earn enough money to buy a jangada when half what I catch goes to the Captain and the other half feeds my family?
-And if I’m lucky enough to have any fish left over, I can only sell them to the Captain, at a steep discount, because he has the only truck to get them to the market.
+And if I’m lucky enough to have fish leftover, I can only sell them to the Captain, at a steep discount, because he has the only truck to get them to the market.

 Like sharecropping, meiação creates a cycle of poverty that isn’t easily broken.
 But Prainha was breaking it.
-With some seed money from a donor, the fishermen started a cooperative and bought their own truck.
+With some seed money from a donor, the fishermen had started a cooperative and had bought their own truck.
 They were now getting paid a fair price for their fish.
-This forced the Capitão to pay more for his.
+This forced the Captain to pay more for his.
 A little competition can be a good thing — help level the playing field, which in this case was a beach.

 Next chapter: Vamos!